chaconnewu/awesome-augmented/original_awesomes/vim-galore.md

 See `:h text-objects` for all available text objects.

-#### Autocmds?
+## Autocmds?

 On many occasions, Vim emits events.
 You hook into these events by using autocmds.

 You wouldn't use Vim if there weren't autocmds.
-They're used all the time, even if you don't even know it.
+They're used all the time, even if you don't notice it.
 Don't believe me?
 Check `:au`, but don't let the output overwhelm you.
 These are all the autocmds that are in effect right now!

 See `:h {event}` for a quick overview of all available events and `:h autocmd-events-abc` for more details.